GokcumenLab/glabBits/gnomad/README.md

 While script is running, downloaded CSV gene data will be saved in `./data` folder.
 When the script finished running, the final merged CSV output files are saved into `./output/` folder.

-`./output/genes_merged.csv` contains variants of each genes and `./output/constraints_merged.csv`file contains gene constraint data of each gene.
+`./output/genes_merged.csv` contains variants of each gene and `./output/constraints_merged.csv`file contains gene constraint data of each gene.

 Please make sure to copy and save the output files before running the script again with different gene input list.